rach1tarora/rach1tarora.github.io/index.md

 - Penetration testing
 - Hackthebox &  THM writeups
 - Cloud Security
-- Miscellaneous topics
+- Miscellaneous topics (AI,OPSEC etc)

 Additionally, I am a student at University of Maryland, College Park where I am pursuing Masters of Engineering in Cybersecurity ( M.Eng Cybersecurity).

 I'm currently searching for hybrid internships in the Washington, D.C. area for the fall of 2024.

-Currently I’m learning stuff about C2 ( CobaltStrike, Havoc ) and trying my hands on reverse engineering.
+Currently I’m learning stuff about C2 ( CobaltStrike, Havoc ) and learning AI.

 Preparing for [CRTO](https://training.zeropointsecurity.co.uk/courses/red-team-ops) → Concepts related to adversary simulation, command & control.